bethanyfrancesking/LagoonCategorisation/README.md

 # LagoonCategorisation
-Data used in the categorisation of coastal lagoons
+Data used for hierarchical clustering and variable importance analyses performed for the categorisation of coastal lagoons.